parvguptaa/ParvGupta_ASN3_SAMPLING/README.md

 3. **Systematic Sampling:** The systematic sampling technique involves selecting every nth element from the population to form the sample, where n is a fixed interval determined by the researcher

-4. **Cluster Sampling:** "Cluster sampling is a sampling technique where the population is divided into clusters, and a sample of these clusters is randomly selected.
-Then, all members of the selected clusters are included in the sample.
+4. **Cluster Sampling:** Cluster sampling is a sampling technique where the population is divided into clusters, and a sample of these clusters is randomly selected.
+Then, all members of the selected clusters are included in the sample
 5. **Convenience Sampling:** Convenience sampling is a non-probability sampling technique where the sample is selected based on its ease of access or convenience to the researcher, rather than a random or representative selection process

 ## Comparison Table